cybercongress/go-cyber/docs/run_validator.md

 ## Validator start

-After your node has been synced successfully, you can run a validator.
+After your node has successfully sycned, you can run your validator.

 ### Prepare a staking address